223kazuki/clj-graphql-client/README.md

 ```

 By default this creates a web server at <http://localhost:3000>.

+You can login with following information.

+* User ID: test@example.com
+* Password: P@ssw0rd

 When you make changes to your source files, use `reset` to reload any
 modified files and reset the server.
 Changes to CSS or ClojureScript